-.
+12-1-106 MOTOR CARRIER.
+“Motor Carrier” means any person or firm that owns, controls, operates or manages any motor vehicle with gross vehicle weight of twelve thousand pounds or more that is used to transport persons or property on the public highways of this state.
+(66-1-4.21 NMSA 1978)

-12-1-97 MOTOR DRIVEN CYCLE.
+12-1-107 MOTOR DRIVEN CYCLE.
 “Motor Driven Cycle” means every motorcycle, motor scooter and moped having an engine with less than one hundred cubic centimeters displacement. (*)